Frequently Asked Questions

 What type of clothes should I wear for my Structural Integration sessions?

-To view and work on your structure it is necessary to wear "viewing clothes" for each session.
-For men, this would be something like a pair of briefs or boxer briefs.
-For women, this would be a 2-piece swimsuit or a sports bra and loose fitting shorts.
-The shorts need to be of short length and stretchy material.
-If possible wear the same viewing clothes each session.
-It is easier to view the changes when your clothing stays the same.
-It is important that you feel comfortable and secure during the sessions.
+To view and treat your structure it is necessary to wear "viewing clothes".
+For men, this would be a pair of briefs or boxer briefs.
+For women, this would be a 2-piece swimsuit or a sports bra and short stretchy or loose fitting shorts.
+If possible, wear the same viewing clothes each session.
 If you are uncomfortable with these viewing clothes suggestions, please let me know and we can help find a workable alternative.

 A Typical SI Session